 What kinds of personal injuries do you handle in Kentucky?

-Whether you were hurt in a devastating vehicle crash, crushed by a piece of heavy machinery, injured by a defective or malfunctioning product, or the victim of medical malpractice or any other accident, Wilt & Associates is prepared to fight on your behalf.
+Whether you were hurt in a devastating vehicle crash, crushed by a piece of heavy machinery, injured by a defective or malfunctioning product, or the victim of medical malpractice or any other accident, Wilt Injury Lawyers is prepared to fight on your behalf.

 Do I have to go to the hospital after an accident even if I feel fine?

 Legally, no you do not have to go to the hospital.
 However, it is of utmost importance to your health that you be cleared medically.
 Not all injuries will be noticeable right away, such as cases of whiplash, organ failure, or concussion, for example.
 In these cases, it’s better to be safe than sorry and ensure that any injuries are diagnosed and treated in a timely manner – even if you “feel fine” in the immediate moments after the incident.

 Do you take car, truck, and motorcycle accident cases in Kentucky?